joonas-fi/joonas.fi/content/posts/2021/stable-device-path-for-linux-hwmon-interfaces/index.md

 Unloaded link configuration context.
 ```

-If the output specifies the `run: <make symlink>` line, the rule matches and you're good.
+If the output includes the `run: <make symlink>` line, the rule matched and you're good.

 ### Sidenote: udev native symlinks don't seem to work for hwmon